blofse/testrail/README.md

-# testrail - A dcoker image containing version 5.3.0.3603-ion53
+# testrail - A docker image containing version 5.3.0.3603-ion53
 A restartable docker image for testrail

 Any feedback let me know - its all welcome!